thenadz/document-gallery/trunk/README.txt

 * **Enhancement:** Taxonomy support now includes handling for both relationships between different taxons and relationships between different terms within a single taxon.
 See installation tab for more details.
+* **Enhancement:** You can now limit how many results are displayed in the gallery with the *limit* attribute.
+* **Enhancement:** The *post_type* and *post_status* used when generating
+  a gallery are now configurable.
+(In most cases, these should be left at their default values, however advanced users may find a use case for this functionality.)
 * **Enhancement:** Support was added for detecting when your site is running behind a firewall or on a local network where Google Drive Viewer will not be able to function.
 * **Enhancement:** Handling of custom CSS was improved.
 Page load speed should be improved